stuarteberg/graph-tool/doc/demos/inference/_edge_weights.rst

    :width: 350px

-   Best fit of the exponential-weighted degree-corrected SBM for a food web, using the biomass flow as edge covariates (indicated by the edge colors and widths).
+   Best fit of the exponential-weighted degree-corrected SBM for a food web, using the energy flow as edge covariates (indicated by the edge colors and widths).

 Alternatively, we may consider a transformation of the type